 A reparenting note

-The 8 inner child beliefs
+The 8 inner child wounds

 “The world is dangerous.
 I am not safe.”